PuffedRiceCrackers/QuiverToWeb/README.md

 <h2>QuiverToWeb</h2>

-This is a blog template made with the aim of mirroring [Quiver](https://happenapps.com)'s appearance on a web page.
+This is a blog template made with the aim of mirroring [Quiver](https://happenapps.com)'s appearance on a web page for Quiver users.
 It was based on a nice simple web template from [Truong Tran](https://codepen.io/truongtx-ccvn/pen/qLXGKV) and I added extra javascript code and python code so that it can accommodate Quiver html files seamlessly with little effort on the user side.

 ![enter image description here](https://i.imgur.com/FLkHTu0.gif)